Pull Request Workflow#

 • updates to IA.json to manage locationIDs available in the system

-All custom feature work that is pushed to a non-master branch will be closed unless discussed and approved by the Wild Me team in advance.
+All custom feature work that is pushed to a non-main branch will be closed unless discussed and approved by the Wild Me team in advance.